 How do we teach children in EYFS to read?

-At Cathedral School we foster a love of reading first and foremost, engaging children in daily storys and songs.
+At Cathedral School we foster a love of reading first and foremost, engaging children in daily story time and songs.
 We read the children a wide range of high quality texts to not only enjoy but that also help to develop their vocabulary, knowledge of stories and their imagination!

-We teach the children in EYFS to read through daily phonics sessions.
-These short sessions enable children to build up and practise the skills they need to use in reading and writing.
+We teach the children to read through daily phonics sessions.
+These sessions enable children to build up and practise the skills they need to use in reading and writing.
+Children will also read regularly with an adult in their class.

 What is Phonics?